-This template is relevant when at least one long term guarantee measure or transitional is used by any undertaking within the scope of group supervision.
+This template is relevant when at least one long-term guarantee measure or transitional is used by any undertaking within the scope of group supervision.

 This template shall reflect the impact on the financial positions when no transitional is used and each LTG measures or transitional is set to zero.
 For that purpose, a step–by–step approach should be followed taking out each transitional and LTG measure one by one and without recalculating the impact of the remaining measures after each step.
 As it is possible within a group for both types of transitional measure to be applied the template follows a cumulative step by step approach.